hapijs/lab/README.md

 lab -t 80
 ```

-### `.labrc` available settings
+### `.labrc.js` available settings

-The `.labrc` file supports configuration keys that are named with the long name
+The `.labrc.js` file supports configuration keys that are named with the long name
 of the command line settings.
 Therefore, if you need to specify an assert
-library, you would export a key named assert with the desired value.
+library, you would export a key named "assert" with the desired value.

 ## Extending the linter